 Parents- It’s Your Responsibility

 The internet offers children endless possibilities, and also countless dangers.
-Children must first learn how to use the internet properly, and this education does not begin at school.
-Parents have a responsibility to teach their children in appropriate ways to go online.
+Children must first learn how to use the internet properly, and this education begins at home.
+Parents have a responsibility to teach their children how to appropriately navigate the online world.
 They need to know about healthy social media use, time use, and accessing good websites.
 A safe family app is a good way to start learning that.

 Are there a lot of horrible things online?
 Of course!
 But equipping your child with responsible web surfing techniques sets them up for success.